ivancuric/js-perf/README.md

 That code first needs to be parsed, that is, read and turned into an computer-indexable structure that can be used for compiling.
 It then gets compiled into bytecode and finally machine code, before it can be executed by your device / browser.

+Another _very_ important thing to mention is that JavaScript is si

 So there's all this work that needs to be done before your JS starts working.
 Parsing and compiling takes up to 50% of the total time of JS execution in Chrome's V8 engine.

 ![enter image description here](https://cdn-images-1.medium.com/max/2000/0*M94-AavlZjGoudZG.)